baileyherbert/svelte-webpack-starter/README.md

 ```

 ### Targeting browsers
-This template will automatically convert your CSS and JavaScript output, using Autoprefixer and Babel, in order to work for your target browsers as listed under `browserslist` in your package.json file.
+This template will use [Babel](https://babeljs.io/docs/en/) and [Autoprefixer](https://www.npmjs.com/package/autoprefixer) to make the bundles work in your target browsers, which are listed under `browserslist` in your package.json file.
 Check out the list of [browserslist queries](https://github.com/browserslist/browserslist#full-list) to customize this.

 ```json
 {